peddlrph/plugin-for-money-button/README.md

 # plugin-for-money-button
 Wordpress Plugin for Money Button

+To deploy,

-To deploy, copy the folder (plugin-for-money-button) into your Wordpress Plugin directory, then Activate the plugin in your Plugins window.
+1. Copy the folder (plugin-for-money-button) into your Wordpress Plugin directory.
+For example, /var/www/example.com/html/blog/wp-content/plugins).

+2. Activate the plugin in your Plugins window.

-Add money button parameters on Money Button Plugin Settings (Settings -> Money Button).
+3. Add money button parameters on Money Button Plugin Settings (Settings -> Money Button).

-To add Money Button in your posts, embed money button field {{MONEYBUTTON}} inside your blocks.
-You may change this default money button field value in the settings for security purposes.
+4. Embed money button field {{MONEYBUTTON}} inside your blocks.
+You may change this default money button field value in the Settings for security purposes.

 NOTE: